-- 1. identify qualified youth and to encourage them to complete high school and enroll in post-secondary education - 2. publicize the availability of student financial assistance at the post-secondary level; and - 3. encourage persons who have not completed secondary or post secondary education to reenter these programs.
+- 1. identify qualified youth and to encourage them to complete high school and enroll in post-secondary education - 2. publicize the availability of student financial assistance at the post-secondary level - 3. encourage persons who have not completed secondary or post secondary education to reenter these programs - 4. encourage students to complete rigorous courses and diplomas; and - 5. prepare students to be ready to be successful in college.

 The program, which has been in existence on the island of Hawai'i since 1991, provides academic and personal support to qualified students in grades 6-12 in public intermediate and high schools and adults on the west side of Hawai'i Island.
-For those seeking admission to the College, program services include: career exploration, personal counseling, study skills development, referral for tutorial assistance, college planning, financial aid assistance, academic advising, and cultural/recreational activities.
+For those seeking admission to college, program services include: career exploration, personal counseling and development, study skills and academic survival, referral for tutorial assistance, college planning, financial aid assistance, academic advising, and cultural/recreational activities.
 Intermediate and high school students who are enrolled in the program meet monthly and participate in a structured curriculum designed to prepare them for post-secondary education.
 Reentry adults meet with program staff on an "as needed" basis.